zowe/docs-site/docs/user-guide/api-mediation/configuration-saf-resource-checking.md

 Verification of the SAF resource uses the first available provider based on the specified priority.
 The default configuration resolves to the `native` provider.
 :::

 You can select a specific provider by specifying the `components.gateway.apiml.security.authorization.provider` key in the `zowe.yaml` file.
-If no value is assigned to Use the parameter value to strictly define a provider.
+Use the parameter value to strictly define a provider.
 If verification is disabled, select the `endpoint` option.

 1. Open the file `zowe.yaml`.